synoa/synoa.github.io/documentation/magento/1.x/upgradeMagento.md

 * Enable Exception Logging
 * Disable cron jobs
+* Note the values of Index Settings (System -> Index Management)
-* Setting all Indexers to Update on Save and note the original values
+* Setting all Indexers to Update on Save
 * Flush the cache
 * Make a backup of the database